caenrique/cv/resume.md

 #### SiriusXm

+- Rewrite an algorithmic sequencing engine from a legacy Java codebase into Scala.
 - Integrate personalisation models for music recommendation systems.
 - Implement an utility model recommendation framework
 - A/B experiment support to roll out new features